 Ellington currently teaches or has taught a wide array of courses including economics and economic education, American government, world history, history of east Asia, history of education, and social and historical foundations of education.
 As Director of the Center for Reflective Citizenship, Ellington has received funding from the Earhart and Apgar Foundations as well as the Jack C. Miller Center.
 Since 2013, he has coordinated successful teacher citizenship institutes on, respectively, economics, religion, politics, and foreign policy.
-Since 2012 Ellington has also coordinated six annual UTC Constitution Day lectures featuring Josiah Bunting, James Caesar, Bradley Birzer, Michael Federici, Wilfred McClay, Richard Gamble, and David Bobb.
+Since 2012 Ellington has also coordinated eight annual UTC Constitution Day lectures featuring Josiah Bunting, James Caesar, Bradley Birzer, Michael Federici, Wilfred McClay, Richard Gamble, David Bobb, and Gary L. Gregg.

 Before becoming a university professor Ellington was a high school world history and economics teacher.
 He has served as president of two state social studies councils and been a consultant for the state of Indiana, the American Board for Certification for Teacher Excellence, and the Core Knowledge and Thomas B. Fordham Foundations.
 He and a colleague were responsible for working with several Chattanooga-area schools in implementing the Core Knowledge Curriculum, and Ellington is currently vice-chair of the board of a Core Knowledge charter school in Chattanooga.
 In 2002 he co-edited a much-discussed volume on social studies reform, Where Did Social Studies Go Wrong?
 (Fordham Foundation).
 Ellington has served as associate director of the University of Tennessee at Chattanooga Center for Economic Education, coauthored two national studies of social studies teachers funded by the Bradley Foundation and has authored or coauthored over 80 articles, essays, and chapters in journals and edited volumes on East Asia, civic education, economic education, social studies, educational reform, world history, and the history of education